 Can I tell you a secret about vegan cooking?
 Most of the veggie meats come pre-cooked so that means you don’t have to waste precious moments on that step in the process.

 I’ve already pointed out above that this recipe is so, so easy.
 But there’s more to love than just the ease in which it’s made.
 This recipe is also a way for you to have a lighter carbon footprint.
-That’s one of the reasons we’re celebrating National SoyFoods Month!
 Eating animals, like cows, pigs, and chickens, takes a toll on our environment.
-This month (and every month) you can play a roll in contributing sustainability by eating a plant-based diet.
+You can play a roll in contributing sustainability by eating a plant-based diet.

 Check out the Namely Marly resources for vegan diets!